 HackVT will be held at the brand new VCET @ BTV space, a beautiful 11,000 sq. foot coworking and startup accelerator space in downtown Burlington within the Fairpoint Technology Hub for start-ups, creatives, entrepreneurs and remote working professionals.
 266 Main Street, Burlington.

-Teams may arrive at 3pm to set up and start coding, and we'll kick the event off at 6pm for 24 hours of hacking and creative thinking.
-There is $20,000 in cash and prizes up for grabs!
+Teams may arrive at 3pm to set up and start coding, and we'll kick the event off at 6pm for 24 hours of hacking and creative thinking. $20,000 in cash and prizes will be up for grabs!
 Prizes will be awarded to the top three teams, as well as a special prize for the best student team!

-Friday, October 11th
+Friday, October 9th